Birthday Favors Parents Don't Hate: 12 Low-Clutter Ideas for Kids' Parties

 11. Mini Books

-Mini board books and phonics readers make favors that keep giving long after the party — kids revisit them at bedtime or quiet time, and parents genuinely appreciate them.
+Mini board books and phonics readers make favors that keep giving long after the party.
 They work especially well for younger guests (ages 2–5).
-For preschool-aged parties, a small Biscuit or Pete the Cat reader is the kind of favor that gets remembered.

 Top picks: